aws-samples/sample-malaysia-secure-lz/cloudformation/readme.md

     - Template: lz-account-baseline.yaml
     - StackSetName: "lz-account-baseline"
     - Parameters: Set the EbsDefaultEncryptionKeyAdministratorArn parameter to the permitted IAM Admin Role.
+    - Managed execution: "Inactive"
     - Specify Regions: ap-southeast-5, us-east-1
     - Deployment Configuration: "Deploy to Organization"
+        - Maximum concurrent accounts: 3 (adjustable, this value "Failure Tolerance" + 1)
+        - Failure tolerance: 0 (???)
+        - Region concurrency: Sequential
+        - Concurrency mode: Strict failure tolerance

 11. Enroll all the OUs (Infrastructure, Sandbox, Forensic) under Control Tower Management.
 Go to AWS Control Tower --> Organization and select the OU for registration.
 Do not register "Suspended" OU under Control Tower management because this is for closed/suspended accounts.
 Do not enable backup.

 12. Enable IAM Access Analyzer in the management account that will create the IAM Access Analyzer service role 'AWSServiceRoleForAccessAnalyzer'.
     - Deployment Region: Malaysia ap-southeast-5
-    - CloudFormation script: "lz-audit-access-analyzer.yaml"
+    - CloudFormation script: "lz-audit-access-analyzer.json"
     - StackName: "lz-audit-access-analyzer"
     - Parameter:
-        - AnalyzerType: ACCOUNT
+        - AnalyzerType: ORGANIZATION

 13. Configure IAM Identity Center (IDC).
 IDC is used for all of the organization users to access the AWS environment for a single-sign-on experience.
     - Configure one of the accounts e.g. Shared Services account as the delegated administrator for IAM IDC.